FreaxMATE/FreaxMATE.github.io/content/linux/manjaro-mate/index.md

 For the security of you accounts the password manager [Secrets](https://gitlab.gnome.org/World/PasswordSafe) and [Seahorse](https://wiki.gnome.org/Apps/Seahorse/) is installed by default.

-The default shell is [Fish](https://fishshell.com/), to make the command line more approacheble for new Linux users and more efficient for all users.
+The default shell is [Fish](https://fishshell.com/), to make the command line more approachable for new Linux users and more efficient for all users.

-[MATE Layouts](https://github.com/FreaxMATE/mate-layouts) (based on [MATE Tweak](https://github.com/ubuntu-mate/mate-tweak)) lets you quickly switch between different panel layouts to get a user experience similiar to Windows, Mac, the old Unity or simply the productive Gnome 2 Layout which is the default one.
+[MATE Layouts](https://github.com/FreaxMATE/mate-layouts) (based on [MATE Tweak](https://github.com/ubuntu-mate/mate-tweak)) lets you quickly switch between different panel layouts to get a user experience similar to Windows, Mac, the old Unity or simply the productive Gnome 2 Layout which is the default one.

 ![Gnome 2 Layout](img/gnome.png)